Orlanesthesie/Orlanesthesie/README.md

 - 👋 Hi, I’m @Orlanesthesie
-- 👀 I’m interested in ..
+- 👀 I’m interested in make up and animals
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning to code php and SQL
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me orlane.r.6@gmail.com